Quantcast

 Americans Voice Concern Over a US Attack on Iran, and Trump Responds

-Trump’s suggestion that he may authorize a US strike on Iran has elicited a largely negative response from typical Americans, and sharp criticism from both Democrats and Republicans in Congress.
+Over the last week, Trump’s suggestion about authorizing a US strike on Iran elicited a largely negative response from typical Americans, and sharp criticism from both Democrats and Republicans in Congress.

 According to an Economist/YouGov survey of 1,512 US adults, 60% of all respondents oppose US involvement in the war, while just 16% supported military action, and 24% were unsure.